Are teacher shortages a case of a wrong diagnosis and a wrong prescription?

 Should I stay or should I go?

-The process which causes a teacher to leave the profession is something which starts a long time before a teacher actually leaves (Lindqvist and Nordanger, 2015, p96).
+The process that causes a teacher to leave the profession starts a long time before a teacher leaves (Lindqvist and Nordanger, 2015, p96).
 My experience in teaching mirrors these findings.
 I loved teaching and had an amazing group of children both years.
-When I decided to leave the profession this year, it was not a decision that I took lightly; it was something that I had thought about for almost a year and was based on several factors.
+When I decided to leave the profession this year, it was not a decision I took lightly; it was something I had thought about for almost a year and was based on several factors.
 The main one being workload and specifically ‘unnecessary’ work.

-Doing essential things like planning and resourcing your lessons is a given, and to provide stimulating exciting lessons takes time.
-However, when you add other time-consuming duties to this workload (which you are often told won’t take long at all), it can start to look unmanageable.
+Doing essential things like planning and resourcing your lessons is a given, and providing stimulating, exciting lessons takes time.
+However, adding other time-consuming duties to this workload (which you are often told won’t take long at all) can start to look unmanageable.
 For example:

 After getting through my first year, I remember recalling a piece of advice from my tutor during my training year: ‘ask yourself, how much of an impact is this going to have on my children’s learning’.